smoeding/puppet-sendmail/README.md

 ##### `service_enable`

 Configure whether the Sendmail MTA should be enabled at boot.
 Valid options: `true` or `false`.
-Default value: `true`.
+Default value: `true`

 ##### `service_manage`

 Configure whether Puppet should manage the Sendmail service.
 Valid options: `true` or `false`.
-Default value: `true`.
+Default value: `true`

 ##### `service_ensure`

 Configure whether the Sendmail service should be running.
 Valid options: `running` or `stopped`.
-Default value: `running`.
+Default value: `running`

 ##### `service_hasstatus`